-Cocaine is a powerful and highly addictive controlled substance derived from the coca plant and can come in both a powdered form or a solid form known as crack cocaine.
+Cocaine is a powerful and highly addictive controlled substance derived from the coca plant and comes in both a powdered form or a solid form known as crack cocaine.
 Cocaine drug abuse can bring about a variety of sharp withdrawal effects.

-To kick-off, let’s take a look at some of the most common symptoms of cocaine withdrawal.
+To kick-off, let’s take a look at some of the most common symptoms of cocaine withdrawals.
 Whether you are struggling with powder cocaine or crack cocaine, withdrawal symptoms can be similar.

 Cocaine withdrawal symptoms include:

 With that laundry list of negative outcomes in place, how does cocaine withdrawal take place?